-Exam Requirements
+Test / Exam Requirements

-- Photo ID at exam is required. - You are expected to write the test/exam on its given day. - No electronic devices (e.g. cell/smart phone, laptop, calculators, translators, etc.) are permitted. - Midterm and final exams are closed-book.

-Students should contact the instructor as soon as possible if extenuating circumstances require missing an assignment, test or examination.
-A medical certificate from a practicing physician may be required before any adjustments are considered.
+- Photo ID at exam is required. - You are expected to write the test/exam on its given day. - No electronic devices (e.g. cell/smart phone, laptop, scientific calculators, translators, etc.) are permitted. - Midterm and final exams are closed-book. - Unless a medical certificate is provided, no accommodation is made for missed exams. - Missed exam will receive a mark of zero, unless a medical certificate is provided, no accommodation is made for missed exams. - Please contact the instructor as soon as possible if extenuating circumstances require you to miss a class, assignment, test or examination. - Keep a copy of all class work (e.g., assignments, tests) handed back in case there is an error in recording of marks by the instructor.